calipho-sib/nextprot-snorql/README.md

 [AngularJS](http://angularjs.org) + [Brunch](http://brunch.io) + [Bootstrap](http://twitter.github.com/bootstrap/)

-The purpose of this project is to develop a ultra simple modern SNORQL interface available for any sparql endpoint.
-This version is based on the standard html5 framework and is screen responsive.
+The purpose of this project is to develop a new version of the original [SNORQL](https://github.com/kurtjx/SNORQL) interface with the lastest standards.
+This version is based on the html5 frameworks and is screen responsive.

 ## Installation
   >npm install